Heartland Fund Launches with First Round of Grants

 Along with the announcement of its grants, the Heartland Fund released a video on the work of one of its initial grantees: the Missouri Rural Crisis Center (MRCC).
 Watch the video here.
 “The work of groups like MRCC inspires us,” Nielsen noted.
 “And we wanted to share it via video as well as support it through grants.”

-Partners in the Heartland Fund effort include the Franciscan Sisters of Mary, the Wallace Global Fund, the Wellspring Philanthropic Fund, and Arabella Advisors.
+Partners in the Heartland Fund effort include the Wallace Global Fund, the Wellspring Philanthropic Fund, and Arabella Advisors.
 Heartland is currently hosted at the Windward Fund, a nonprofit designed to incubate initiatives pursuing bold solutions to environmental challenges.

 The Heartland Fund’s first round of grants went to the following nine organizations: